The Retirement Blueprint™ carves niche in planning & wealth management

 “You would think that the feeling I felt would be disappointment, but I felt something else,” Lofton said.
 “My heart broke for my mom, and the sadness she felt for having to deliver the news.
 Her eyes reflected her inner feelings of somehow failing me.
 “That was a defining moment in my life.
 It was the first time I discovered what not having money felt like,” he added.
 “I decided that I would find a career that would allow me to never have a conversation like that with my kids,” he added.
 “As I grew older, my career goal expanded to include making sure other families had security for the short term and the long term, and that hallmark moment remains pivotal in my mind.
 I think about it every day.”

-Today, he is the founder and owner of The Cornerstone Group, a thriving wealth management firm that he manages with his wife, Karrie.
+Today, he is the founder and owner of The Retirement Blueprint, a thriving wealth management firm that he manages with his wife, Karrie.
 The couple has three children, and they are active in their church and community.
-As Lofton celebrates 25 years in the industry in 2018, he emphasizes the value and importance of “The 5 Cornerstone Principles,” which is the “blueprint” and process behind his commitment to providing families with financial security.
+As Lofton celebrates 25 years in the industry in 2018, he emphasizes the value and importance of “The 5 Planning Principles,” which is the “blueprint” and process behind his commitment to providing families with financial security.

 Income planning, which centers around the goal to ensure clients’ expenses can be paid each month with reliability for the rest of their lives